 Marilena – “Anyone can Zumba!”

-“I’ve been teaching Zumba for the last eight years and I’ve been involved in YMCA’s Zumbathon for the last six years.
+“I’ve been teaching Zumba for the last nine years and I’ve been involved in YMCA’s Zumbathon for the last seven years.
 Zumba is a dance fitness workout using Latin rhythms designed to make exercise more fun.
 People love dancing and fitness, so it’s the perfect combination!
 You learn different rhythms like Merengue and Salsa.
 Bring your friends even if they’re not members.
 Zumbathon is open to everyone.

 People keep coming back every year because they love dancing.
 Some want a Zumbathon every month!
 Maybe there’s a few frustrated dancers out there.
 You feel exhilarated during and after Zumba and there’s also a great sense of community.
 The music takes over – it’s like a big party!